Manifolds for which Huber's Theorem holds: Introduction

 \section{Introduction}

-In the famous paper \cite{Huber}, Huber proved a beautiful result on structures of complete surfaces: every complete surface with the integrable negative part of the Gauss curvature is conformally equivalent to a compact surface with a finite number of points removed.
-Unfortunately, such a result is not generally true in higher dimensions.
-For example, the manifold $T^2\times\R$ is flat but not conformal to any closed manifold with finite points removed.
-Therefore, various generalizations of Huber's Theorem were obtained under some additional curvature and other geometric hypotheses, c.f. \cite{Chang-Qing-Yang2,Carron-Herzlich, Fang, Carron, Ma-Qing}, and references therein.
+In the famous paper \cite{Huber}, Huber proved a remarkable result concerning the structures of complete surfaces: every complete surface with the integrable negative part of the Gauss curvature is conformally equivalent to a compact surface with a finite number of points removed.
+Regrettably, this result does not extend straightforwardly to higher dimensions.
+For instance, the manifold $\mathbb{T}^2\times\R$ is flat but not conformal to any closed manifold with finite points removed.
+Therefore, a variety of generalizations of Huber's Theorem have been established under certain supplementary curvature and other geometric assumptions, as seen in \cite{Chang-Qing-Yang2,Carron-Herzlich, Fang, Carron, Ma-Qing}, and related references.

-In this paper, we will focus on a complete manifold which is conformal to a domain of a closed manifold with $\int_M|R(g)|^\frac{n}{2}dV_g<+\infty$.
-There are very few results about Huber's Theorem in this direction.
-The only known sufficient and necessary condition is obtained by combining Theorem 2.1 in \cite{Carron-Herzlich} with Theorem 1.2 in \cite{ACT}.
-The result can be stated as follows: \begin{thm}[Carron-Herzlich, Aldana-Carron-Tapie] Let $\Omega$ be a domain of $(M,g_0)$, a compact Riemannian manifold of dimension $n > 2$.
+In this paper, our focus will be on a complete manifold that conforms to a domain of a closed manifold with $\int_M|R(g)|^\frac{n}{2}dV_g<+\infty$.
+There are very few results available regarding Huber's Theorem in this particular direction.
+The only known sufficient and necessary condition is the combination of Theorem 2.1 in \cite{Carron-Herzlich} with Theorem 1.2 in \cite{ACT}, which can be summarized as follows: \begin{thm}[Carron-Herzlich, Aldana-Carron-Tapie] Let $\Omega$ be a domain of $(M,g_0)$, a compact Riemannian manifold of dimension $n > 2$.
 Assume $\Omega$ is endowed with a complete Riemannian metric $g$ which is conformal to $g_0$.
-Then $M\setminus\Omega$ is a finite set if and only if $\vol(B(x_0, r),g)=O(r^n)$ for some point $x_0$ in $\Omega$. \end{thm}
+Then $M\setminus\Omega$ is a finite set if and only if $\vol(B^g_r(x_0),g)=O(r^n)$ for some point $x_0$ in $\Omega$. \end{thm}

-The main purpose of this paper is to find more geometric obstacles to Huber's Theorem.
-We will study the geometric properties of a metric $g$ defined on the punctured $n$-dimensional closed ball $\overline{B}\setminus\{0\}$, which is conformal to a smooth metric $g_0$ (defined on $\overline{B}$) with finite $\|R(g)\|_{L^\frac{n}{2}}$.
-To our surprise, such a metric is rather more rigid than we have ever thought.
-We find that the volume density of $g$ at infinity is 1, and the manifold blows down to an $n$-dimensional space.
-Precisely, we have the following:
+The primary objective of this paper is to identify more geometric constraints for Huber's Theorem.
+We will investigate the geometric characteristics of a metric $g$ defined on the punctured $n$-dimensional closed ball $\overline{B}\setminus{0}$, which conforms to a smooth metric $g_0$ (defined on $\overline{B}$) with finite $\|R(g)\|_{L^\frac{n}{2}}$.
+Contrary to our expectations, such a metric exhibits a considerably higher degree of rigidity than previously anticipated.
+We demonstrate that the volume density of $g$ at infinity equals 1, and the manifold blows down to an $n$-dimensional space.
+Specifically, we can state the following: